 TCAD Paper Submissions

 The IEEE TRANSACTIONS ON COMPUTER-AIDED DESIGN OF INTEGRATED CIRCUITS AND SYSTEMS is published monthly.
 Manuscripts considered for publication should focus on algorithms, methods, techniques, and tools for the automated design of integrated circuits and systems, and on related areas.
-Submitted papers may be of a tutorial or research nature.
+Submitted papers may be of a survey or research nature.
 Research papers must present original contributions and must show significant new material over descriptions or derivations available elsewhere.
-Tutorial papers should review the state-of-the-art in specific CAD fields and, at the same time, provide the readers with research perspectives and future challenges in the considered topic.
+Survey papers should review the state-of-the-art in specific CAD fields and, at the same time, provide the readers with research perspectives and future challenges in the considered topic.